Visiting Mom During the Holidays. Something Not Right?

 Kathleen S. Allen, LCSW, C-ASWCM, is a Geriatric Care Manager and Elder Care Consultant in Northern Virginia.
 She works with seniors and their families to help guide them through the challenges of aging and caregiving.

-This article was first published in December 2011, and has been revised for this posting.
+This article was first published in December 2011, and was updated in December 2017.